What is MFA Fatigue and how it can affect your business

 Multifactor authentication is a means of adding another layer of security to users accounts, which could be their personal or work accounts.
 By sending repeated push notifications the cyber criminals prey on users’ boredom or frustration of having to accept so many multifactor popups, sometimes multiple times a day depending on how many accounts and applications a user has access to.
 The ‘Fatigue’ sets in when users just press accept to rid themselves of the tirade of notifications

-What are the dangers of MFA Fatigue
+What are the dangers of MFA Fatigue?

 When a user accepts a fake multifactor prompt, it gives intruders access to their account.
 This can lead to a host of attacks within your companies’ systems, be it phishing emails being sent out to clients and forwarders being set up.
 These attacks can become as dangerous as admin accounts being hijacked, services being purchased under billing accounts, being locked out of your companies’ network and or email/CRM system.